LLM/Agent-as-Data-Analyst: A Survey: INTRODUCTION

 $\bullet$ \textit{\underline{Markup Language.}} XML, JSON, and HTML are common forms of markup language data.
 As markup languages consist of both tags and content, and inherently exhibit structural properties, their evolution bears strong similarity to that of semi-structured tables, which has also motivated the development of structure-aware PLMs~\cite{arora2023language,wang2022webformer}.

 $\bullet$ \textit{\underline{Semi-Structured Tables}} represent a flexible form of tabular data whose evolution is closely tied to advances in structured table understanding and the semantic capabilities of LLMs.
-Traditional approaches, often based on PLMs(\cite{herzig2020tapas} \cite{RoBERTa}), struggle to capture the complex layouts, irregular headers, and hierarchical structures due to their limited ability to encode semantics.
-With the advent of LLMs, new paradigms have emerged for handling such tables, including SemiStru2Stru transformations that convert semi-structured tables into relational-like forms~\cite{10.1145/3726302.3730071,li2023autotablessynthesizingmultisteptransformations}, and DSL-based modeling that leverages domain-specific languages to explicitly encode structure and operations~\cite{tang2025st}.
+Traditional approaches, often based on PLMs~\cite{herzig2020tapas,RoBERTa}, struggle to capture the complex layouts, irregular headers, and hierarchical structures due to their limited ability to encode semantics.
+With the advent of LLMs, new paradigms have emerged for handling such tables, including semi-structured to structured transformations that convert semi-structured tables into relational-like forms~\cite{10.1145/3726302.3730071,li2023autotablessynthesizingmultisteptransformations}, and DSL-based modeling that leverages domain-specific languages to explicitly encode structure and operations~\cite{tang2025st}.

-\textbf{LLM/Agent for Unstructured Data Analysis.} Unstructured data encompass a wide range of modalities such as chart, video, document and 3D models, which lack a fixed schema and therefore pose significant challenges for conventional analysis pipelines.
+\textbf{LLM/Agent for Unstructured Data Analysis.} Unstructured data encompass a wide range of modalities such as charts, videos, documents, and 3D models, which lack a fixed schema and therefore pose significant challenges for conventional analysis pipelines.

 $\bullet$ \textit{\underline{Chart.}} Traditional chart analysis systems typically rely on handcrafted feature extraction, template matching, or rule-based parsing techniques~\cite{kafle2018dvqaunderstandingdatavisualizations,mittal-etal-1998-describing,reiter-2007-architecture}, which often struggle with variations in design, layout, and data representation.
-With the advent of LLMs, we can leverage multimodal understanding capabilities to interpret visual and structural elements of charts\cite{masry2023unichart}, generate contextual descriptions, perform semantic data extraction, and support natural language-based reasoning~\cite{masry2023unichart}, captioning~\cite{liu2024chartthinker,obeid-hoque-2020-chart,singh2025figcapshffiguretocaptiongenerativeframework} and QA~\cite{wu2024chartinsights,das2025chartsofthoughtenhancingllmvisualization,xu2025chartmoemixturediverselyaligned} tasks over different graphical data.
+With the advent of LLMs, we can leverage multimodal understanding capabilities to interpret visual and structural elements of charts~\cite{masry2023unichart}, generate contextual descriptions, perform semantic data extraction, and support natural language-based reasoning~\cite{masry2023unichart}, captioning~\cite{liu2024chartthinker,obeid-hoque-2020-chart,singh2025figcapshffiguretocaptiongenerativeframework} and QA~\cite{wu2024chartinsights,das2025chartsofthoughtenhancingllmvisualization,xu2025chartmoemixturediverselyaligned} tasks over different graphical data.